matauangcina/sherlock/README.md

 # Sherlock
 An Android application static analyzer framework powered by SemGrep OSS Engine.
-Sherlock provides the option to use multiple decompilers for decompiling and analyzing APKs in a black box environment.
 Sherlock currently focuses on identifying insecure ICC implementations in Android applications and provides exploitation modules for the identified vulnerabilities.

+## Features
+* Taint analysis with Semgrep OSS Engine
+* Support multiple decompilers to obtain various decompiled code
+* Maintain and analyze multiple APKs in one go
+* Exploitation module for identified vulnerabilities
+* Do all of the above in a single workflow

 ## Requirements
-* OpenJDK < 22
+* OpenJDK < 22 (for Gradle dependencies)
 * Python3
 * ADB installed and set up on the path environment